frederic-perez/AmE-dictionary/data/dictionary.md

 __preposterous__ _adj_ :nine::m: Contrary to nature, reason, or common sense; absurd. _Pre- means before.
 Post- means after.
 To use both prefixes together, ...would be preposterous._ _Syn_ foolish
 __preposterously__ _adv_ :two: _Syn_ laughably, ludicrously, ridiculously
 __preppers__
+__preprandial__ _adj_ _Preprandial drinkers._
+__prepsters__
 __prequel__
+__prerequisite__
-__prerogative__ _n_ :eight: __1__ An exclusive privilege or right exercised by a person or group of people holding a particular office or hereditary rank. __2__ Any privilege or right. __3__ (Government, Politics & Diplomacy) A power, privilege, or immunity restricted to a sovereign or sovereign government.
+__prerogative__ _n_ :nine: /prih-RAH-guh-tiv/ __1__ An exclusive privilege or right exercised by a person or group of people holding a particular office or hereditary rank. __2__ Any privilege or right. _If you’d rather sell the tickets than use them, that’s your prerogative._ __3__ (Government, Politics & Diplomacy) A power, privilege, or immunity restricted to a sovereign or sovereign government.
 __presage__ _v_ :mega:
 __presbyopia__ _n_
+__presbyterian__ _adj_
+__presbytery__ _n_
-__prescience__ _n_ :four: The fact of knowing something in advance; foreknowledge.
+__prescience__ _n_ :five::mega: /PRESH-ee-unss/ The ability to see or anticipate what will or might happen in the future.
+The fact of knowing something in advance; foreknowledge. _Stacy had the prescience to know that the stock’s value wasn’t going to remain high forever, and she managed to sell it just before it started to decrease._
-__prescient__ _adj_ :nine::m: /prĕsh′ənt, -ē-ənt, prē′shənt, -shē-ənt/ Perceiving the significance of events before they occur. _Syn_ foresighted, psychic, prophetic, divining, discerning, perceptive, clairvoyant, far-sighted, divinatory, mantic _An uncannily prescient prediction._
+__prescient__ _adj_ :nine::m: /prĕsh′ənt, -ē-ənt, prē′shənt, -shē-ənt/ Perceiving the significance of events before they occur. _Syn_ foresighted, psychic, prophetic, divining, discerning, perceptive, clairvoyant, far-sighted, divinatory, mantic _An uncannily prescient prediction._ :es: clarividente, profético
 __prescribe__ _v_ :two::hammer:
 __prescription__ _n_ :four::hammer: _Prescription pills._
 __presell__ _v_ To sell something before it is available.